 (2) The person must produce the document, unless the person has a reasonable excuse for not producing it.

-Penalty: a fine of $12 000 or imprisonment for one year.
+Penalty for this subsection: a fine of $12 000, or imprisonment for one year, or both.

 (3) The inspector may keep a document that is produced —